jerrylance/Statistical-Signal-Estimation-/README.md

 # Statistical-Signal-Estimation-
 I use MATLAB to solve some problems in ECE 6865

+final project

+This is a CNN to classify image program， has a detailed explanation.

 CH7-13

 Verify that the PDF of the MLE or sample mean is N(A,sigma^2/N)